limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ![screenshot-17](/assets/images/posts/pinkys-palace-walkthrough/screenshot-17.png)

-There is an accompanying note as well.
+There's an accompanying note as well.

 ![screenshot-18](/assets/images/posts/pinkys-palace-walkthrough/screenshot-18.png)

 It's certain that we are looking at a classic stack buffer overflow as the following supports that suspicion.

-_ Image shows ASLR is disabled._
+_Image shows ASLR disabled._

 ![screenshot-19](/assets/images/posts/pinkys-palace-walkthrough/screenshot-19.png)